How to Make a User Flow Diagram

 Step 6: Prototype Your Flow

 You can use low-fidelity prototypes wireframes or UI mockups to test out the user flow outlined in the previous step.
 The prototype helps add more detail to the flow and helps you understand the flow between user actions and content.
+This will help you validate that your product is designed according to your and your users’ objectives.

 Step 7: Review, Refine and Test